 It is produced largely to meet the rapidly growing regional demand for animal feed, starch products and biofuel.
 Cassava is still an important food security crop in specific subregions.
 Vietnam is the world’s second-largest exporter of cassava products and Indonesia remains the second-largest importer of cassava starch in the world.
 Global demand is strong but highly variable, while problems related to infrastructure, logistics and emerging soil, pest and labour costs significantly affect the industry.

-This project aims to assess opportunities and constraints for smallholder production and marketing; increase the adoption of improved production and processing technologies by strengthening linkages between value-chain actors; and develop policy recommendations and facilitate learning alliances for the development of a sustainable cassava industry, and improvements in rural livelihoods through better agribusiness arrangements.
+This project aimed to assess opportunities and constraints for smallholder production and marketing; increase the adoption of improved production and processing technologies by strengthening linkages between value-chain actors; and develop policy recommendations and facilitate learning alliances for the development of a sustainable cassava industry, and improvements in rural livelihoods through better agribusiness arrangements.

 - Wider adoption of improved cassava technologies.